flatrapp/documentation/presentation.md

 Should you choose Elm?

 - Yes
-  - if you like stable software that has few bugs
+  - If you like stable software that has few bugs
-  - if you like typesafety and a good compiler
+  - If you like typesafety and a good compiler
-  - want to get desktop-class programming on the web
+  - Want to get desktop-class programming on the web
 - No
-  - if you're in a hurry
+  - If you're in a hurry
-  - if the software is just a prototype
+  - If the software is just a prototype
-  - if you need to work with a lot of JavaScript code
+  - If you need to work with a lot of JavaScript code
-  - _if you need to do a Web assignment_
+  - _If you need to do a Web assignment_

 ----